KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/smart-chain-maintenance.md

 ## Accessing the Coin Daemon Remotely

-To access a coin daemon remotely -- for example, via a `curl` command in the shell -- the user will need to obtain the `rpcuser`, `rpcpassword`, and `rpcport` from the `.conf` file of the relevant coin daemon.
+To access a Smart Chain daemon remotely -- for example, via a `curl` command in the shell -- the user will need to obtain the `rpcuser`, `rpcpassword`, and `rpcport` from the relevant `.conf` file.

 Assuming the default installation location, the `.conf` file can be found by exploring the following directories: